spacetelescope/imexam/README.rst

 a=imexam.connect(target='82a7e674:51763')

-Example Usage can be found in the package html documentation, imexam.display_help() will pull up the package documentation in a web browser
+Examples can be found in the package documentation, online documentation, and imexam.display_help() will pull up the installed package documentation in a web browser.